mjsflames/c01w24-project-RxValidators/deliverable3/Stand-Up Meetings.md

 # March 14th, 2024
 Michelle:
 - Realized missing user story for a patient logging a prescription
-- Added it to the jira, assigned it to myself
+	- Added it to the Jira as a new user story
 - Still working on pulling prescription logs for prescribers

 Kenny & Michelle:
-- Look into what to use to create the frontend
-- Either react.js or html/css
 - Worked on prescriber frontend

 # March 16th, 2024
 Michelle:
-- Edited figma for the updated prescriber login process
+- Edited Figma for the updated prescriber login process
-- Started working on creating patient prescription form
+- Started working on creating the patient prescription form

 Kenny:
 - Started creating the endpoints for prescribers and patients to log prescriptions.